Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 The other grounds for divorce in New York are as follows:

-At the Law Office of Richard Roman Shum, New York divorce lawyer Richard Shum and our team of skilled Manhattan divorce lawyers may be able to help you navigate the complexities surrounding the divorce process.
+At the Law Office of Richard Roman Shum, Esq., New York divorce lawyer Richard Shum and our team can help clarify your concerns surrounding the divorce process.

 If you are looking for experienced legal advice regarding your divorce, call our Manhattan office today at (646) 259-3416 to schedule a free consultation.